 How to Calculate Day Sales Inventory (DSI)?

-DSI = (Average Inventory / Cost of Goods Sold) x Number of Days
+DSI Ratio = (Average Inventory / COGS) x Number of Days in the Period

 What is Average Inventory and How to Calculate it?